saulolks/CDSentimentAnalysis-Project/README.md

-# Cross-Domain Sentimen Analysis Algorithm: A Guide
+# Cross-Domain Sentiment Analysis Algorithm: A Guide

 This repository contains a structure to apply the idea of sentiment analysis for different kinds of subjects or domains.
-Our code has been developed in Python 3 with some help from the following libraries, such as:
+Our code has been developed in Python 3 with some help from the following libraries.

  * NLTK
  * Keras